-140 from a 75/90 2.4 ? – If 25-30ps from a straight remap isn’t enough , For ’02 ( digital dash ) onwards Vans , get an ECU with part number DPC806 then any Turbo , pump & injectors from any 125/115/120 and you can fit these to a 75 or 90 2.4, & with a little tuning, you have 145ps or so.
-If your van is an early one ( non digi dash , pre 2002) then you will need to do a digital clocks conversion ( dash loom & clocks) or rewire the original coolant temperature gauge.
+Fitting 115/120/125 turbo etc to a 75 or 90ps ? – If 25-30ps from a good remap isn’t enough , For ’02 ( digital dash ) onwards Vans , get an post 2002 ECU with part number DPC806 then any Turbo , pump & injectors from any 125/115/120 and you can fit these to a 75 or 90 2.4, & with a little tuning, you have 145ps or more If your van is an early one ( non digi dash , pre 2002) then you will need to do a digital clocks conversion ( dash loom & clocks) or rewire the original coolant temperature gauge.
 Your donor parts , (if a 120ps pre 2002,) may have come from a van with separate fuel lift pump so that will need to added as well or defeated in order for the conversion to work. … The 75/90 do have different timing chains & no piston cooling but no explosions have been reported to date.
 Also worth noting, the recommended conversion ( utilising digital dash post 2002 parts) requires a bulkhead mounted MAP ( Boost) sensor, not the intercooler mounted version, if thats the case on your existing engine you’ll need the loom from a later 125/115 also.
 If your thinking of just fitting the VP44 pump from a 115/120/125 note you’ll need the ECU as well as the 75/90 is fitted with a VP30 pump.

 K&N type fiters – 44 quid , wash it once a year, then get 20 quid for it used once you have finished with it, thats free filtration ! i like them & they sweeten up the throttle response..
 K&N make 2 filters for any MK6 plus RWD MK7’s, & one for Euro 5 2.2 FWD.
 For FWD Mk7’s Pipercross make a foam filter which sags significantly into the airbox once hot, this potentially make the foams “holes ” bigger & may reduce filtration level.
 They have no interest in fixing the bad design – avoid.